Vaidehi (Kannada writer): Married life

-Vaidehi married to K. L. Srinivasa Murthy at the age of 23.
-The couple have two daughters, Nayana Kashyap (née Nayana Murthy) and Pallavi Rao (née Pallavi Murthy).
-After marriage Vaidehi changed her legal name to Janaki Srinivasa Murthy and moved to Shivamogga.
-Later the family moved to Udupi and then to Manipal where she currently resides.
+Vaidehi married K. L. Srinivasa Murthy at the age of 23.
+The couple has two daughters, Nayana Kashyap and Pallavi Rao.
+After marriage Vaidehi moved to Shivamogga.
+The family later moved to Udupi and then to Manipal, where they currently live.
 Vaidehi's daughter Nayana Kashyap is a translator, Kannada writer and English teacher.
 She has translated some of the Vaidehi's works into English including five novels.